-Scientist, 104, begins trip to end his life
+Australian scientist, 104, ends life 'happy'

-David Goodall: Scientist, 104, begins trip to end his life
+David Goodall: Australian scientist, 104, ends life 'happy'

-On Wednesday, 104-year-old scientist David Goodall bid farewell to his home in Australia to fly across the world to end his life.
+He perceived no other option, so 104-year-old scientist David Goodall left his home in Australia and flew across the world to end his life.

-The lauded ecologist and botanist is not suffering from a serious illness but wishes to bring forward his death.
-Key to his decision, he says, has been his diminishing independence.
+The lauded ecologist and botanist did not suffer from a serious illness.
+But he wished to bring forward his death due to his diminishing independence.

-"I greatly regret having reached that age," Dr Goodall said on his birthday last month, in an interview with the Australian Broadcasting Corporation.

-"I'm not happy.
-I want to die.
-It's not sad particularly.
-What is sad is if one is prevented."

-Assisted dying was legalised by one Australian state last year following a divisive debate, but eligibility requires a person be terminally ill.
-It is illegal in other states.
+"My abilities have been in decline over the past year or two, my eyesight over the past six years," Dr Goodall told reporters in Switzerland, where he had organised his death.

+"I no longer want to continue life.
+I'm happy to have the chance tomorrow to end it."

-Dr Goodall says he will travel to a clinic in Switzerland to voluntarily end his life.
-However, he says he resents having to leave Australia to do so.
+Dr Goodall travelled to a clinic in the city of Basel to voluntarily end his life.
+He said he resented having to leave Australia to do so.

 Active life